cci00012abcdef.jpg

 No human should have to live under these conditions especially in the USA.

-Winter clothes, infant kits, school bags, toys, gardening tools & seeds, blankets & quilts, food, new born kits, fabric & sewing kits, personal care items, hygiene kits,
+Winter clothes is a highly sought after item (extreme winters), infant kits, school bags, toys, gardening tools & seeds, blankets & quilts, food, new born kits, fabric & sewing kits, personal care items, hygiene kits, and Transportation, Shipping and Postal funds for transporting items to South Dakota.

 Our Success is only as Good as our Team of Volunteers